igorlogius/igorlogius/FAQ.md

 ### Why do you delete older issues?

-It kind it helps me to better focused on the still open/relevant ones.
+It helps me to better focused on the still relevant ones and i dont see that much value in retaining them.
-I dont see much value in retaining them and in many cases those might even contain outdated and misleading information which users might bet confused by.
+In many cases those might even contain outdated or misleading information which users might even get confused by.

 ### How to exchange sensitive information?